 Ireland’s military story can be traced back to the days of the Gaelic clans and the exploits of the mythical Fianna.
 Their heroic tales of honour and valour are still told to school children today.
 The tales of the Irish on the battlefield and their military feats throughout the centuries are legendary.
-Brian Boru’s united Irish and Viking army against Norse invaders at Clontarf in 1014; Hugh O’Neill’s Nine Years’ War campaigns from 1593 – 1603; Patrick Sarsfield’s leadership during the Williamite War in Ireland 1688 – 1691; and United Irishman Theobald Wolfe Tone’s 1798 rebellion, are just a few of the military campaigns and personalities from Irish history.
+Brian Boru’s united Irish and Viking army against Norse invaders at Clontarf in 1014; Hugh O’Neill’s Nine Years’ War campaigns from 1593 – 1603; Patrick Sarsfield’s leadership during the Williamite War in Ireland 1688 – 1691 and the subsequent Flight of the Wild Geese; United Irishman Theobald Wolfe Tone’s 1798 rebellion; the Inniskilling Dragoons’ charge at Waterloo in 1815, the 36th Ulster and 16th Irish Divisions at Messines in 1917, or Irish peacekeepers at the siege of Jadotville in 1961, are just a few of the military campaigns and personalities from Irish history.

-Although Ireland was colonised over the centuries the old traditions lived on; the tradition also spread as the Irish began to travel the world.
-Some new entries to Ireland and their descendants became very Irish indeed.
-Throughout Europe in the 17th and 18th centuries the battle cry ‘Cuimnidh ar Luimneach agus ar Feall na Sasanach!’
-(Remember Limerick and the Saxon Faith) was bellowed by the Irish Brigade in the service of France, while Fág an Bealach (Clear the Way) was shouted out by the 87th (Prince of Wales’s Irish) Regiment of Foot during the 1794 Flanders Campaign.
+Although Ireland was colonised over the centuries the old traditions evolved as a new Irish identity or identities developed.
+By the end of the seventeenth century permanent Irish regiments had become part of the British Army.
+As Ireland transitioned so too did the military tradition; by the second half of the eighteenth century there were rumbling demands for more autonomy and an indigenous military began to form: the Irish Volunteers.
+Units such as the Tullamore True Blue Rangers, Dublin Volunteers, or the Independent Enniskilliners, began a tradition that last until this day.
+The tradition also spread as the Irish began to travel the world.
+Throughout Europe in the 17th and 18th centuries the battle cry ‘Cuimnidh ar Luimneach agus ar Feall na Sasanach!’ (‘Remember Limerick and the Saxon Faith!’) was bellowed by the Irish Brigade in the service of France, while ‘Fág an Bealach!’ (‘Clear the Way!’) was shouted out by the 87th (Prince of Wales’s Irish) Regiment of Foot during its campaigns under the Irish Duke of Wellington in Spain and Portugal.
 Later the Irish Brigade in the American Civil War, and the New South Wales Irish Rifles also used Fág an Bealach as their battle cry.
-Today the same words are still heralded by the Royal Irish Regiment.
+Today the same motto is still borne by the British Army’s Royal Irish Regiment.

 In the Republic of Ireland, the Irish Defence Forces need little introduction.
 Continuing the legacy of the Irish Volunteers they carry with them the manifesto of their forefathers: ‘to secure and maintain the rights and liberties common to the whole people of Ireland’.
-The modern Irish Defence Forces secures and defends those guiding principles everyday at home and abroad.
+The modern Irish Defence Forces secure and defend those guiding principles every day at home and abroad.
 Their devotion to international peace and helping to defend democracy around the world on United Nations missions has been heralded by the international community.
-Their sacrifice in the Congo during the 1960s was brought to the big screen in 2016 in the movie Siege of Jadotville.
+Their sacrifice in the Congo during the 1960s was brought to the big screen in 2016 in the film Siege of Jadotville.
 Today Irish Defence Forces peacekeepers wear the blue helmet in Syria, Lebanon, and Mali to name a few.
 Their commitment ensures the people of those countries can go about their daily lives peacefully.
 At home 24/7 all year round the men and women of the Irish Army, Air Corps and Naval Service defend and protect the economic, political, and social freedoms of the people of Ireland; on land, sea and air they silently put themselves on the line.

-To this day and throughout history, Irish individuals and units – or of Irish descent or lineage – have come from culturally different backgrounds or identify with a different ‘Irishness’.
+To this day and throughout history, Irish individuals and units – or of Irish descent or lineage – have come from a variety of culturally different backgrounds and identities.
 At the core of this programme are the men and women who have served and continue to serve.
-From soldier to General, airman to Air Marshal, and sailor to Admiral serving throughout the world in numerous militaries they all how one thing in common; they are all part of Ireland’s Military Story.
+From soldier to General, airman to Air Marshal, and sailor to Admiral serving throughout the world in numerous militaries they all have one thing in common; they are all part of Ireland’s Military Story.